-Circus provides three classes you can use without prefix:
+Circus provides soem stream classes you can use without prefix:

-- FileStream: writes in a file - QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - stderr_stream.
-All options starting with stderr_stream. other than class will be passed the constructor when creating an instance of the class defined in stderr_stream.class. - stdout_stream.class A fully qualified Python class name that will be instanciated, and will receive the stdout stream of all processes in its call() method.
-Circus provides three classes you can use without prefix: - FileStream: writes in a file - QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - stdout_stream.
+- FileStream: writes in a file - QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - FancyStdoutStream: writes colored output with time prefixes in the stdout - stdout_stream.
 All options starting with stdout_stream. other than class will be passed the constructor when creating an instance of the class defined in stdout_stream.class. - send_hup if True, a process reload will be done by sending the SIGHUP signal.
 Defaults to False. - max_retry The number of times we attempt to start a process, before we abandon and stop the whole watcher.
-Defaults to 5. - priority Integer that defines a priority for the watcher.
+Defaults to 5.
+Set to -1 to disable max_retry and retry indefinitely. - priority Integer that defines a priority for the watcher.
 When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest.
 Defaults to 0. - singleton If set to True, this watcher will have at the most one process.
 Defaults to False. - use_sockets If set to True, this watcher will be able to access defined sockets via their file descriptors.
 If False, all parent fds are closed when the child process is forked.
 Defaults to False. - max_age If set then the process will be restarted sometime after max_age seconds.
 This is useful when processes deal with pool of connectors: restarting processes improves the load balancing.
 Defaults to being disabled. - max_age_variance If max_age is set then the process will live between max_age and max_age + random(0, max_age_variance) seconds.
 This avoids restarting all processes for a watcher at once.
-Defaults to 30 seconds. - hooks.
+Defaults to 30 seconds. - on_demand If set to True, the processes will be started only after the first connection to one of the configured sockets (see below).
+If a restart is needed, it will be only triggered at the next socket event. - hooks.
 Available hooks: before_start, after_start, before_stop, after_stop